damianhakert/damianhakert.github.io/source/handbook/index.html.md

     *  Internet connection, for employees in the Netherlands see [Regeling Internet Thuis](https://docs.google.com/a/gitlab.com/document/d/1J70geARMCjRt_SfxIY6spdfpTbv_1v_KDeJtGRQ6JmM/edit#heading=h.5x5ssjstqpkq).
 Send the signed form to People Ops once completed.
     *  Mobile subscription, we commonly pay for that if you call a lot as a salesperson or executive.
     *  Telephone land line (uncommon, except for positions that require a lot of phone calls)
-    *  Skype calling credit, we can autofill your account (uncommon, since we mostly use Google Hangouts, Zoom, and WebEx)
+    *  Skype calling credit, we can autofill your account (uncommon, since we mostly use Google Hangouts, Appear.in, Zoom, and WebEx)
     *  Google Hangouts calling credit
     *  Office space (if working from home is not practical)
     *  Work-related online courses